Two killed after plane crashes into home in Ashland County, Wisc.

 Two people died Saturday afternoon in Ashland County, Wis., when a single-engine aircraft crashed into a home.

-The Ashland County Sheriff's Office says that the plane struck a home in the crash reported in multiple 911 calls around 2:40 p.m., but no one inside the residence was harmed.
+The Ashland County Sheriff's Office says that the plane crash was reported in multiple 911 calls around 2:40 p.m., but no one inside the residence was harmed.

-The National Transportation Safety Board is investigating the fatal crash that killed a 29-year-old man and 21-year-old woman near Marengo, Wis.
+The National Transportation Safety Board is investigating the crash, which killed a 29-year-old man and 21-year-old woman near Marengo, Wis.
 They were flying in an American Champion Aircraft 8KCAB, the NTSB shared in a tweet.

-Names of the victims are being withheld and the office stated that they believe there were no other occupants in the airplane.
+Names of the victims are being withheld; no other occupants were believed to be in the airplane.
 In a news release the office offered "its deepest condolences to the family of the victims and will share further information with the public regarding this incident as it becomes available."

 Kim Hyatt • 612-673-4751